Zooom Air: Restart

 On 14 September 2023, the DGCA received its AOC again to restart operations normally.
 Hence, in December 2023, the airline announced it would start flights from the first week of January 2024 in the Delhi–Ayodhya–Lucknow–Ayodhya–Delhi route.
 Finally, it restarted operations on 31 January 2024, by starting direct flights from Delhi to Ayodhya, while flights to Amritsar, Chandigarh and Lucknow will be launched in the coming months.
-The airline again stopped bookings for its Delhi-Ayodhya route in June 2024.
+The airline again stopped accepting bookings for its Delhi-Ayodhya route and ultimately ceased operations for a second time on June 29, 2024.

 Corporate affairs

 Zooom Air is the brand name for Zexus Air Services.
 The company is headquartered in Gurugram, Haryana, India, and its CEO is Atul Gambhir.
 The airline had been funded with ₹ 20 crore equity.
 As of February 2024, the airline had 125 employees.

 Destinations

 As of February 2024, Zooom Air operates to the following destinations: